Holiday Treats to Feel Good About

 *Dutched cocoa is processed to neutralize the acidity of cocoa, yielding a milder taste and darker color

-In a medium saucepan, whisk together oats, cocoa powder, brown sugar, and milk.
+In a medium saucepan, whisk together oats, cocoa powder, brown sugar, salt and milk.
 Bring milk to a boil, reduce heat to simmer, and cook for 4 minutes, stirring constantly.
 Top with chopped walnuts and enjoy!
 Best served warm.
 Adjust cooking times based on the directions for your oats.

 Perfect Pumpkin Parfait